“A Certain Kind Of Fool”

 Randy’s yellow chamois shirt reappears in sessions by Henry Diltz in September 1973 and early 1974.

-Location: Photos were taken prior to the Eagles’ appearance at Popgala ’73 either backstage or at Mazel’s studio in The Hague.
+These photos were taken prior to the Eagles’ appearance at Popgala ’73 either backstage or at Mazel’s studio in The Hague.
+The band is dressed in the same clothing they wore onstage.

 Location: Paramount Ranch, Agoura Hills, CA